Kathleen Folbigg: Trial

+In 1999, Kathleen Folbigg had been incriminated by her own husband, but it was not until April 2001 that she was arrested.

-Folbigg's trial lasted seven weeks.
+Folbigg's trial lasted seven weeks in 2003.
 The prosecution alleged Folbigg murdered her four children by smothering them during periods of frustration.
 Their case relied on the improbability of all four children dying of natural causes, citing the now-dubious Meadow's law, a maxim attributed to British paediatrician Roy Meadow: "One sudden infant death is a tragedy, two is suspicious and three is murder, until proven otherwise."

 During a jury replay of Folbigg's police interview, she attempted to run from the courtroom.

-The defense made the case that Folbigg did not kill or harm her children and that she did not think that Craig was responsible either.
+The defence made the case that Folbigg did not kill or harm her children and that she did not think that Craig was responsible either.
 Although prosecution witnesses were concerned about the lack of prodromal (early-warning) symptoms in any of the children, the defence posed natural explanations for the events such as cot death and, in the case of Laura's death, myocarditis.
 The defence highlighted that Folbigg was a caring mother, pointing to journal entries that showed the care and concern that she gave her children.
 Some of her acquaintances gave statements to investigators about her caring nature.

-The defense pointed out that there were no direct admissions to the killings in Folbigg's journal entries, and that any entries indirectly suggesting her responsibility could be chalked up to a typical grieving mother's guilt.
+The defence pointed out that there were no direct admissions to the killings in Folbigg's journal entries, and that any entries indirectly suggesting her responsibility could be chalked up to a typical grieving mother's guilt.
 Folbigg appeared genuinely distraught to ambulance and police responders to the scene.
 They pointed out that no physical evidence could link Folbigg to murder; it was an entirely circumstantial case with very little consensus among the scientific experts who testified at trial.

 Verdict

-On 21 May 2003, Folbigg was found guilty by the Supreme Court of New South Wales jury of the following crimes: three counts of murder, one count of manslaughter and one count of maliciously inflicting grievous bodily harm.
+On 21 May 2003, Folbigg was found guilty by the Supreme Court of New South Wales jury of three counts of murder, one count of manslaughter and one count of maliciously inflicting grievous bodily harm.
 On 24 October 2003, Folbigg was sentenced to forty years' imprisonment with a non-parole period of thirty years.

 Appeal

 On 17 February 2005, the court reduced her sentence to thirty years' imprisonment with a non-parole period of twenty-five years on appeal.
-Due to the nature of her crimes, Folbigg resides in protective custody to prevent possible violence by other inmates.
+Due to the nature of her purported crimes, Folbigg resided in protective custody to prevent possible violence by other inmates.
 Nevertheless, after a transfer of prisons, Folbigg was savagely beaten by another inmate on 1 January 2021.